learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 We call the built-in methods provided by Ruby that "visit" each element or pair in a collection, test those elements or pairs with "work," and then return a new collection **or** a value "Enumerables."
-In this module we'll learn to use Ruby's Enumerable methods to answer the type of question which involves "polling each member."
+In this module, we'll learn to use Ruby's Enumerable methods to answer the type of question which involves "polling each member."